Ahamedthaiyub/Workfoce-360-based-on-intelex-/README.md

 ## Contributors-

-This project was developed by the following team members:
+This project was developed by

 - Ahamed Thaiyub A(CSE)